 No need to spend a ton of money on toys and craft supplies.
 Use what you have available to make things like play dough and finger paint with everyday kitchen ingredients.
 Or upcycle boxes into magical forts.
 Check out this post on How to Save Money on Toys

-Save money on home daycare expensese by apply for grants
+Save money on home daycare expenses by applying for grants

-Research available grants, subsidies or government credits for home daycare in your local area.
-Grants are a great way to lower your home daycare expense and put more money in your pocket.
+Research available grants, subsidies, or government credits for home daycare in your local area.
+Grants are a great way to lower your home daycare expenses and put more money in your pocket.